 An electronic tube that extends comfortably just beyond the edges of your palm, a camcorder is a popular video-recording device, usually featuring an internal long zoom lens.

 When camcorders were first invented, they were bulky objects, nearly the size of television broadcast cameras, and recorded to VHS tape.
-Since then they have gone through various iterations, recording to DV tape, Mini DV, mini DVDs, flash memory, and finally internal hard drives.

 One major advantage of camcorders is their size; compact and travel-friendly, they are made with the general consumer in mind.